i000313/test-repo/README.md

   - `0, 1` and `2` classified as `positive`, `negative` and `neutral`
   respectively (graph shown on the *initial state*).
 2. Applying the propagation algorithm.
-3. We get graph shown in the figure on its *final state*.
+3. We got the graph shown in the figure on its *final state*.
 In the final graph:
   - `0, 6, 8, 9, 10` are classified as `positive`;
   - `1, 4` are classified as `negative`;
   - `2, 3` are classified as `neutral`;